About the Department

 Degrees in Asian Studies:

-The B.A. degree in Asian Studies provides a solid broad background in classical and contemporary Asia for students with a variety of career goals.
+A B.A. degree in Asian Studies provides a solid broad background in classical and contemporary Asia for students with a variety of career goals.
 Students choose between a concentration in East Asia or South Asia.
 For the East Asia concentration, two years of Chinese, Japanese or Korean are required.
 The South Asia concentration requires two years of Hindi, Malayalam, Sanskrit, Tamil, or Urdu.

-The M.A. in Asian Studies is designed for students who will pursue non-academic careers in business, communications, government, law, high-school teaching, and the like.
+A M.A. degree in Asian Studies is designed for students who will pursue non-academic careers in business, communications, government, law, high-school teaching, and the like.
 In addition, there are two dual degree M.A. programs: one with the LBJ School of Public Affairs and the other with the McCombs School of Business.

 We offer a range of carefully developed undergraduate and graduate courses, from general courses in the history and culture of Asia at the introductory level to upper-division and graduate seminars.
 We structure our introductory and upper-level undergraduate courses to provide an excellent foundation in various cultural and historical aspects of Asia for the student body of The University of Texas.
 Apart from general survey courses, we also offer specialty courses in such varied topics as Chinese Film and Literature, History of Hindu Religious Traditions, Politics in Japan.
 We also offer beginning through graduate-level Chinese, Hindi, Japanese, Korean, Malayalam, Sanskrit, Tamil, and Urdu language courses.
 Instruction in Asian languages is targeted at students intending to major in our Department and at students in other programs seeking competence in an Asian language to fulfill general degree requirements.